On the Aggression Diffusion Modeling and Minimization in Online Social Networks: Experimental Results

 Another critical factor of a healing strategy's efficiency is the number of nodes that get activated by the negative cascade, since the same aggression reduction on a larger number of activated nodes expresses a more efficient mechanism.
 In particular, all healing mechanisms, except \textit{Transfer}, activate about the same number of nodes (plots omitted for brevity).
-Combining the results on aggression reduction with number of activated nodes, we conclude that \textit{Vaccination} is the best healing mechanism, but due to its mostly theoretical nature, \textit{Decaying transfer} could be assumed to minimize aggression in $IC$-based models.
+Combining the results on aggression reduction with the number of activated nodes, we conclude that \textit{Vaccination} is the best healing mechanism regardless of the seed strategy, but due to its mostly theoretical nature, \textit{Decaying transfer}, in combination with $BD$, seem to be the most efficient strategies for aggression minimization in $IC$-based models.

-Proceeding to the $LT$ models and mentioning that $DD$ is not a viable option as it has been explained already, Figure~\ref{fig:lt_agg_evo_min} presents that $SD$ is dominant, achieving up to 92\% reduction, with \textit{Random} following closely with 90\%.
+Proceeding to the $LT$ models, it is mentioned that $DD$ is not a viable option as it has been explained already.
+With this in mind, Figure~\ref{fig:lt_agg_evo_min} presents that $BD$ is dominant, achieving up to 92\% reduction, while $SD$ and \textit{Random} closely follow with 91\% and 90\%, respectively.
 Moving to the healing strategies, \textit{Vaccination} achieves the best reduction of approximately 92\%, but, in contrast to the $IC$ case, it is the only one that preserves the reduction during the whole process, as it completely deactivates the affected nodes, and, thus, they have zero effect on their neighbors during the subsequent steps.
-On the contrary, the rest of methods can not preserve the reduced aggression levels suggesting a potential inefficiency of competitive cascades on $LT$ models.
-Hence, it is observed that in $LT$ models, the most possible and realistic reduction starts from 5\% and can raise up to 20\% using as healing mechanism the \textit{Hybrid}.
+On the contrary, the rest of the healing strategies can not preserve the reduced aggression levels, suggesting a potential inefficiency of competitive cascades on $LT$ models, with the exception of $BD$ where the employed mechanisms are able to retain their aggression reduction levels.
+Hence, it is observed that in $LT$ models, $BD$ is of vital importance to the effect of the minimization process, while a realistic reduction of $\sim 470k$ edges have to be removed, which is unrealistic.

-Regarding the activated nodes during each propagation process, \textit{Vaccination} activates the least number of nodes, while \textit{Decaying transfer} stimulates 2x more nodes compared to \textit{Hybrid} in most cases.
-Also, considering the theoretical nature of \textit{Vaccination}, \textit{Decaying Transfer} should be prioritized as a healing mechanism.